Alec-Alexandrov/Coursera_GitHub/README.md

 # Coursera_GitHub
-This repository contains the lab for GitHub
+This repository contains GitHub tasks from the course